Code-4-Community/learning-resources/jumpstart-week-5/README.md

 logic when testing, so testing expected behavior, while integration tests are there to make sure multiple modules can work together as expected.
 One example is connecting to a database (integration) vs. getting specific values from the database (functional).
-- *End-To-End* tests are test which try to act as a user and go through different workflows to ensure large parts of the application are working as expected.
+- *End-To-End* tests are try to act as a user and go through different workflows to ensure large parts of the application are working as expected.
-- *Acceptance* tests verify business requirements (and sometime performance).
+- *Acceptance* tests verify business requirements (and sometime performance) in a formal way to determine if business goals were met.
 - *Performance* tests measure the performance of the system under heavy load.
 They determine speed, reliability, stability, availability, and other attributes of the application when thoroughly stressed.
 - *Smoke* tests check basic functionality quickly to prove that major systems are working as expected.